 Put Soul Siphon on your Resto Staff Bar because this will give you an additional 2% healing done.

 Put Aggressive Warhorn on your back bar (DW or Destro Staff).

 When to use ultimates: If Aggressive War Horn is already up (because a lot of people will be running it in a trial group) pop your Soul Siphon as soon as possible, then save your ultimate.
 Communicate with your group and if no one has a War Horn then it is your turn to use it.
 Keep popping Soul Siphon as much as you can.
 Use good judgement and DO NOT stack multiple War Horns!
 You need to Pop Soul Siphon directly in the middle of your group so that everyone gets the full benefit and so that everyone can use the synergy.

 This build is super fun to play and after getting into it Templar healing becomes somewhat boring.
 There are plenty of situations in which I would still run a Templar healer (Vet DSA, Trials Leader Boards, etc.), but for all other content I love playing my Nightblade!
 The ability to DPS and heal at the same time just adds a level of excitement to the game that I have yet to experience on any of my other characters, and this one has easily become my main.

-- This topic was modified 2 months, 1 week ago by BloodOfAWiseMan.
-Reason: Trials Advice
+- This topic was modified 1 week, 1 day ago by BloodOfAWiseMan.

 I just reactivated my account to say thank you.